mrz1836/go-sanitize/.github/CODE_OF_CONDUCT.md

-# 🧭 Code of Merit
+# 🏗️ How We Build Together

 Welcome to our humble Go library.
 We value good ideas, clear communication, and contributions from people who care about great code.
-This Code of Merit sets the tone for how we collaborate.
+This document sets the tone for how we collaborate.

 <br/>